information, health benefit, anti cancer effect

 Studies have shown that genistein and daidzein can bind to the same receptor sites as estrogen.
 Soybeans are significant dietary source of isoflavones; however, the amount of soy foods necessary to meet the body's needs can be difficult to incorporate into today's diet.
 In Asia, where soy is a staple, the daily intake of isoflavones can be up to 20 times that of a Western diet.
 Source Naturals Genistein and Daidzein are made from isoflavone-rich soybean powder that yields a consistent standardized isoflavone content.
 This unique chemical-free process requires approximately 400 pounds of soybeans to yield just one pound of finished product.

 Dosage: One pill a few times a week.

 Soybean Powder (Soylife) Yielding:

-Suggested Use: Two daidzein - genistein tablets, twice daily with a meal, or as recommended by your health care professional.
+Suggested Use: One daidzein - genistein tablet a few times a week, or as recommended by your health care professional.

 • Normal prostate size

 • Cellular support against oxidants in the prostate

 Saw Palmetto extract (standardized to contain 45% fatty acids - serenoa repens fruit)

 Stinging Nettle 4:1 extract (urtica diocia root)